History of The Musical Stage

 - Allen Woll, Black Musicals: From Coontown to Dreamgirls (New York: Da Capo Press, 1989), p.
 78.

 Lew Leslie's Blackbirds

-Beginning in 1926, white nightclub producer/director Lew Leslie staged a series of Blackbirds revues, featuring such talents as singers Florence Mills and Ethel Waters, and dance legend Bill "Bojangles" Robinson.
-Although these productions showcased black talent, they were almost completely created by white writers and composers.
-In an interview, Leslie made a fascinating claim (the words in parenthesis are added for clarification)
+Beginning in 1926, white nightclub producer/director Lew Leslie staged a series of Blackbirds revues, featuring such celebrated talents as singers Florence Mills, Adeaide Hall and Ethel Waters, and tap dance legend Bill "Bojangles" Robinson.
+Although these productions showcased black talent, they were almost completely created by white writers and composers -- a pattern many black musicals would follow right into the 21st Century.

 In the 1920s, a bumper crop of new white composers came to prominence on Broadway.
 For more on them, continue to . . .